 - Corsica Region (Corse) - an amazing island in the Mediterranean enjoyed by visitors for its beautiful coastline, extensive outdoor adventures, historic attractions and wellness.

 - Franche-Comté Region - a recreation-lovers' delight bordering Switzerland, whether you wish to mountain bike, ski, go horseback riding or skiing.
+It takes in the Jura.

 - High Normandy Region (Haute Normandie) - features beautiful beaches, historic attractions, and delicious cuisine.
 And sites associated with William the Conqueror, Duke of Normandy.